lamp-luwak/lamp-luwak/docs/getting-started.md

 ```
 [![Example on codesandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/betula/lamp-luwak/tree/master/docs/code/heroes-2)

 We can use the single instance of `Heroes` class in any place of our application.
-And each use of `useProvide` hook makes a binding between called hook component and instance of Heroes class.
-After instantiating Class through `useProvide` or `create`, it changes `store` property.
+And each use of `useProvide` hook makes a binding between called hook component and instance of `Heroes` class.
+After instantiating class through `useProvide` or `create`, it changes `store` property.
 Now `store` is getter/setter who updates all linked react components on each self-value change.

 `useSubscribe` - react hook for subscribe react component to store or action recieved from props.
 ```typescript